alex88ridolfi/Dracula/README.md

 > chmod u+x dracula.sh

-3) Preparation: try finding the timing solution manually!
+3) Preparation of solution and TOA file: try finding the timing solution manually!

 * You should have an initial ephemeris (parfile) and set of TOAs (timfile).
 The files 47TucAA.tim and 47TucAA.par are examples of this, which you can run to test the script.
 In the best case, for each observation, you should have at least 3 TOAs.